josedan10/finance-bot/README.md

 # Database

-We use prisma as ORM. https://www.prisma.io/
-As requirement you need to install first Docker.
+We use prisma as ORM.
+You must install it. https://www.prisma.io/ As requirement you need to install first Docker.
 You can install the following extension for VSCode:

 Name: MySQL